chicolucio/chicolucio.github.io/_pages/about.md

 To see the project website [click here](https://cienciaprogramada.com.br/) (Brazilian Portuguese)

-### 2015 - Present: Researcher and teacher at IFRJ - Instituto Federal de Educação, Ciência e Tecnologia do Rio de Janeiro (Brazil)
+### 2015 - 2022: Researcher and teacher at IFRJ - Instituto Federal de Educação, Ciência e Tecnologia do Rio de Janeiro (Brazil)

 - Launched a research group to develop educational software using Python to have the following characteristics: